EtherCAT® Protocol with Beckhoff® Analog IO Slave Devices EL3062 and EL4002

-This example shows EtherCAT communication using the Beckhoff® analog I/O terminals EL3062 and EL4002.
+This example shows how to communicate with EtherCAT devices using the Beckhoff® analog I/O terminals EL3062 and EL4002.

-Connect the network port of the dedicated card in the target computer to the network IN port of the Beckoff® EK1100 coupler.
+Connect the reserved network port in the target computer to the network IN port of the Beckoff® EK1100 coupler.

 Assemble Terminals EL3062 and EL4002 with Coupler EK1100.